Home

 [Note:

 These are the earliest references I’ve come across to The Bride of Love.
-I’ve found no corroborating evidence that the matinée went ahead on June 21st, 1888 - no adverts or reviews - just this piece in the ‘Chit Chat’ column of The Stage.
-The piece from The Era seems to indicate that a production of The Bride of Love was still on the cards later in the year.
-However, although this does indicate that the play was written at least two years before the 1890 performances (to which the rest of the material in this section refers), I thought it less confusing to leave The Bride of Love in its present position in the chronological list of Buchanan’s plays.]
+Since I’ve found no evidence that the play was performed before 1890 (to which the rest of the material in this section refers) I thought it less confusing to leave The Bride of Love in its present position in the chronological list of Buchanan’s plays.]

 The Stage (28 March, 1890 - p.11)